radish-es/opensourcelaw/content/courses/Property/admin/schedule.md

 ### [Week 2 (Sept 20/22)](../../readings/week2)

-**Analyzing Common Law Arguments** -  Having completed an initial read of *Harrison v Carswell* in Week 1, we will revisit this case using a more detailed framework for analyzing the typical patterns of common law argument.
+**Patterns of Common Law Argument** -  Having completed an initial read of *Harrison v Carswell* in Week 1, we will revisit this case using a more detailed framework for analyzing the typical patterns of common law argument.
 Notice that we're still working on understanding a single case.
 The aim at this point is to read deeply, not broadly.

 ### [Week 3 (Sept 27/29)](../../readings/week3)